 Enterprises and Infrastructure.
-Among the best part of "Unfinished Business" is the subplot about the strange activities at the drug store.
+Among the best parts of "Unfinished Business" is the subplot about the strange activities at the drug store.
 These include many descriptions of infrastructure.
 BIG SPOILERS:

 However, when we finally meet the spoiled young heir, he shows bravado and panache, thus building up a certain sympathy (first part of Chapter 3).
 His attitudes are also ingeniously paradoxical.

 The Police Hoax.
 The police pull off an elaborate hoax, involving a sizable number of cops.
 Elaborate police activities are an Anderson tradition (first part of Chapter 2).
 The victim of the hoax is a suspect, not one of the police themselves.

 This hoax takes advantage of hierarchies: police with superior ranks, like a Sergeant and a Lieutenant, give orders to lower-down cops.
 This "chain of command" effect makes the hoax more effective, somehow.
-For other examples, please see my article on Superman.
+For other examples, please see my article on Chain of Command.

 Anderson had been a successful magazine writer from 1910-1933.
 This abruptly stops early in 1933, when Anderson was 55.
 He will apparently only publish four more stories during the last fifteen years of his life, plus one posthumous one.
 (There could be others.
 Possibly he published something under a pseudonym, or in a magazine so obscure that records of it don't appear on the Internet.)
 Two of these four stories are the little Judge Ebbs tales.
 They appeared in the first two issues of the magazine American Cavalcade, which itself lasted for only seven issues in 1937.
 American Cavalcade was full of "name" authors, including Anderson himself.